seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 <ul>
     <li>Format a supervised learning (classification) dataset so that it can be used in the Seldonian Toolkit.</li>
     <li>Build a Seldonian machine learning model that implements common fairness constraints.</li>
-    <li>Run a Seldonian experiment, assessing the performance and safety of the Seldonian ML model relative to baseline models and other Fairness-aware ML models. </li>
+    <li>Run a Seldonian Experiment, assessing the performance and safety of the Seldonian ML model relative to baseline models and other fairness-aware ML models. </li>
 </ul>
 </p>
 <h3 id="dataset_prep"> Dataset preparation </h3>

 <p>
     We created a <a href="https://github.com/seldonian-toolkit/Engine/blob/main/examples/loan_tutorial/loan_dataset_preprocessing.ipynb">Jupyter notebook</a> implementing the steps described in this section.
-If you would like to skip this section, you can find the correctly re-formatted dataset and metadata file that are the end product of the notebook here:
+If you would like to skip this section, you can find the correctly reformatted dataset and metadata file that are the end product of the notebook here:
 </p>
 <ul>
     <li>Data file: <a href="https://github.com/seldonian-toolkit/Engine/blob/main/static/datasets/supervised/german_credit/german_loan_numeric_forseldonian.csv">https://github.com/seldonian-toolkit/Engine/blob/main/static/datasets/supervised/german_credit/german_loan_numeric_forseldonian.csv</a>. </li>